 Use Email, Calendar & Productivity Apps

-Use Google Apps for Education in the classroom and in your research.*
+Use Google Apps (G Suite for Education) like Gmail, Calender, Drive, Docs, Sheets, Slides, and Sites, in the classroom and in your research.*

-* Some applications and collaborative tools in the Google App Suite do not comply with assistive technology standards.
+* Some applications and collaborative tools in the G Suite do not comply with assistive technology standards.
 Do not require students to use them.
 Visit the Accessibility Resource page on the Google website for more information and alternatives.

 Find People in MCommunity

 The MCommunity Directory has contact information for all members of the U-M community.
 Use MCommunity to:

 - Manage Your Profile in the MCommunity Directory.